App version: 0.1.0

 Do Your Student Loan Terms Change?

 The terms of your student loan will not change when your student loan servicer changes.
-Your interest rate and repayment plan should remain the same.
-At the same time, student loan servicers are generally not known for their efficiency.
-It’s possible that something could get messed up in the transition, so it’s worth signing into your accounts and contacting customer service to make sure everything looks as it should.
+Your student loan interest rate and repayment plan should remain the same.
+However, it’s possible that something could get messed up in the transition, so it’s worth signing into your accounts and contacting customer service to make sure everything looks as it should.
 This is especially important if you’re relying on an income-driven repayment plan or working toward a student loan forgiveness program.
 Public Service Loan Forgiveness, for instance, requires 120 payments on an income-driven plan.
 Make sure your loans are still on the appropriate repayment plan so that you don’t lose any progress toward PSLF.
-As discussed, borrowers on autopay may also have to enroll in automatic payments again.Don’t assume your automatic payments are still processing, or you could end up accidentally missing bills and see your loans go into delinquency or default
+As discussed, borrowers on autopay may also have to enroll in automatic payments again.Don’t assume your automatic payments are still processing or you could end up accidentally missing bills and see your loans go into delinquency or default

 Can a Private Lender Transfer My Student Loans?